About Us

 Instructor

-He is a rising sophomore studying political science, working on potentially double majoring in aerospace engineering as well.
-Outside of school, Ben enjoys meeting new people, learning new skills, and exploring new places.
+He is a rising junior, studying mechanical engineering at Boston University, and has dabbled in political science and economics in the past.
+Outside of school, Ben enjoys biking in Central Park, meeting new people, learning new skills, and exploring new places.

 dave about